 The Windows client opens with a surprisingly cluttered dashboard.
 The Servers tab, for instance, has connection status information, buttons to view the log, enable or disable the kill switch or ibVPN's DNS, even pointless company-related information (links to the News page and social media), but doesn't initially list any servers.
 The client displays these in a separate panel with three tabs: one for servers, one for protocols, and another for a Connection wizard.

 A Connection Wizard could be a smarter choice for the beginner.
 Select the option that most represents what you need (speed, UK streaming, US streaming, P2P support, to get online in China) and the client will connect you to the best server in a couple of clicks.
-This is a good idea, but ibVPN still makes it more difficult than it used to be.
-Previous CyberGhost clients have done something similar by displaying colored tiles with two or three words describing their purpose; this client uses lengthy captions and some technical jargon.
+This is a good idea, but ibVPN still makes it more difficult than it needs to be.
+Previous CyberGhost apps have done something similar by displaying colored tiles with two or three words describing their purpose; this client uses lengthy captions and some technical jargon.

 Opening the Settings screen revealed some neat touches you don't often see elsewhere.

-There are two kill switches to help you control what happens if the connection drops.
+Two kill switches to help you control what happens if the connection drops.
 A standard system-level switch blocks all internet traffic, or you can opt to close specific applications, and even restore them when the VPN reconnects.

 There are two layers of DNS protection, and an option to disable IPv6 traffic.